Table of Contents

-In Table 36 Randa’s style emerges as very different from every other Egyptian dancer analysed so far.
+In Table 36 Randa’s style emerges as very different from every other Egyptian dancer analyzed so far.

-She always states in interviews that nobody taught her raqs sharqi and she learnt all by herself, but that she has learnt a lot by watching Samia Gamal and Naima Akef on videos (Zahara and Shahin, 2012, para.
+She always states in interviews that nobody taught her Raqs sharqi and she learned all by herself, but that she has learned a lot by watching Samia Gamal and Naima Akef on videos (Zahara and Shahin, 2012, para.
 6).

 Of other dancers, Randa said ‘I loved Suhair Zaki for her amazing hips; Mona Said for her beautiful arms, Fifi Abdou for her commanding presence, and Nagua Fouad for her way of putting a show together’ (Sullivan, no date, para.
 11).
 Randa stated about her style: